1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Advanced Solutions:

-For severe cases, surgery or endoscopic therapy may strengthen the lower esophageal sphincter.
+In the case of severe ones, the surgery or endoscopic therapy can be used to tighten the lower esophageal sphincter.

 Conclusion